spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install-on-vmware.md

 ---
 sidebar_label: "VMware"
-title: "Install Palette VerteX on VMware"
+title: "Install Palette on VMware"
 description: "Learn how to install Palette on VMware."
 icon: ""
 hide_table_of_contents: false